hapax/hapax.github.io/research.md

 ---

-I study quantum mechanics and gravity, with a particular focus on the *AdS/CFT correspondence*.
+I study quantum mechanics and gravity, with a particular focus on the AdS/CFT correspondence.
-At the moment, I'm interested in boundary conformal field theories, black holes, and statistical mechanics.
+At the moment, I'm interested in boundary conformal field theories, the black hole information problem, Euclidean wormholes, and statistical mechanics.

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"